 Then your light shall break forth like the morning,

 The glory of the Lord shall be your rear guard.

 Then you shall call, and the Lord will answer;

 You shall cry, and He will say, ‘Here I am.’

-The healing that occurs is in our spirit.
-The joy of the Lord is once again evident in our lives and the world sees His light in us.
+The healing that occurs is in the heart of man.
+The joy of the Lord is evident in His people’s lives and the world sees His light shine through them.

 Isaiah 58:10 “If you take away the yoke from your midst,

 The pointing of the finger, and speaking wickedness,